 Dharma Nyuringka Ducasse

-Dharma is an 18-year-old Pansexual Aboriginal woman from Pitjantjatjara/Yunkantjatjara land.
+Dharma is a Pansexual Aboriginal woman from Pitjantjatjara/Yunkantjatjara land.
 She lives in her small community, Indulkana, and is training to be the first Aboriginal store manager on the APY Lands.
 She is also the youngest person ever to be on her community’s board of directors.
 She wanted to be involved in this project because helping out disadvantaged youth and LGBTQ+ people is one of her passions, whether they be connected with each other or not.
 Growing up as a First Nations person as well as being LGBTQ+ she has experienced discrimination from both perspectives; being able to help advise a process to help our LGBTQ+ youth is a once in a lifetime opportunity that she’s extremely grateful for.